nautobot/nautobot-lab/README.md

 Explore, test, create, destroy, do whatever you like in this lab instance of Nautobot.

-If you have any questions, don't hesitate to reach out in the #Nautobot channel on the [Network To Code slack instance](https://networktocode.slack.com), we'll be happy to assist you!
+If you have any questions, don't hesitate to reach out in the #Nautobot channel on the [Network To Code Slack instance](https://networktocode.slack.com), we'll be happy to assist you!

 If you're not a member, you can join the Slack instance [here](http://slack.networktocode.com/).